About Us Contact Shop

 They Set Priorities

-We’ve found that married couples set their priorities for their wedding first; the things they wanted the most.
-Then they could purchase the extra things they wanted if they had enough money left over.
+Then they purchase the extra things they had wanted if they had enough money left over.

 Out in Nature

-Many married couples found that they were able to save money by having their wedding, not in a grand ballroom of a fancy hotel, but in the countryside.
+Many couples found that they were able to save money by having their ceremony location not in a grand ballroom of a fancy hotel, but in the countryside and other nature locations.

 Do you have a limited budget for your wedding?
-Try cutting your guest list.
-The couples we interviewed say that half of their budget went to the expenses of their guests.
-And just eliminating one table of 10 people will save at least $1,000.
+Then definitely try cutting your guest list down.
+The couples we interviewed say that half of their budget went to expenses around guests.
+And just eliminating one table of 10 people could even save you up to $1,000.

 They Keep Their Menu Simple

-Unless you plan to keep them for sentimental reasons, some married couples advise you to rent or borrow your wedding clothes to save money.
+Unless you plan to keep them for sentimental reasons, some married couples say that you should rent or borrow your wedding clothes to save money.

 They’re Careful About the Wedding Cake Extras

-Some married couples say that they ordered a small but fabulous wedding cake for the ceremony, but they also ordered several other cakes that are cheaper but have a similar flavor.
-This is way better for your budget.
+Some married couples say that they ordered a small but beautiful wedding cake for the ceremony.
+But they also ordered several other cakes that were cheaper and had a similar flavor.

 Leave a Comment